Pamela Anderson and Jon Peters split 12 days after their wedding - Local News 8

 The wedding was never formalized, Anderson said in the statement.

-Peters, 74, has produced various films, including the Barbara Streisand-led version of “A Star is Born” in 1976 and “Batman” in 1989.
+Peters, 74, has produced various films, including the Barbra Streisand-led version of “A Star is Born” in 1976 and “Batman” in 1989.

-The two had dated over 30 years ago before reuniting last year.
+The duo dated more than 30 years ago before reuniting last year.
 Both were previously married four times.

 “Life is a journey and love is a process.
 With that universal truth in mind, we have mutually decided to put off the formalization of our marriage certificate and put our faith in the process,” Anderson said.